Associate Professor and Department Chair, Labour Studies

 - (2012) “Gendering Government: Political Labor and the Production of Political Culture and Policy.”
 In Governing Cultures: Anthropological Perspectives on Political Labor, Power, and Government, Kendra Coulter and William R. Schumann, eds.
 New York: Palgrave-Macmillan.
 Pp. 137-157.

-- (In Press) “The Compounding Feminization of Animal Cruelty Investigation Work and Its Multispecies Implications.”
+- (Early view) “The Compounding Feminization of Animal Cruelty Investigation Work and Its Multispecies Implications.”
 Gender, Work, and Organization.
 Co-written with Amy Fitzgerald.

 - (2016) “Humane Jobs: A Political Economic Vision for Interspecies Solidarity and Human–Animal Wellbeing.”
 Politics and Animals 2(2): 67-77.